xajay/backend_os_5/Readme.md

 This is a Class one code.
 Where users will learn how to build an spring boot application, with Junit test and can test RESTful Apis with postman.
-To Test push
+To Test push pull request

 #Build Project
 mvn clean package